michaelsippel/lib-laddertypes/README.md

 ## Ladder Types

+In order to implement complex datastructures and algorithms, usually many layers of abstraction are built ontop of each other, and consequently higher-level data types are encoded into lower-level data types, forming a chain of embeddings from concept to `rock bottom' of byte streams.
+While a high-level type makes claims about an objects semantics, it is ambiguous in regard to its concrete syntactical representation or memory layout.
+However these concrete representational forms must be compatible for type-safe compositions.

+For example in the unix shell, many different tools & utilities exist concurrently and depending on the application domain, each will potentially make use of different representational forms.
+Abstract concepts like 'natural number' could exist in many representational forms, e.g. with variation over radices, endianness, digit encoding etc.
-*Ladder Types* provide a way to distinguish between multiple *concrete representations* of the same *abstract / conceptual type*.

-The intuition is to capture a 'represented-as' relation in the structure of a type term.
-Formally, we introduce a new type constructor, called the *ladder type*, written as `T1 ~ T2`, where `T1` and `T2` are types.
-The term `T1 ~ T2` can be read by `T1 is represented as T2`.
+Intuitively, *ladder types* provide a way to distinguish between multiple *concrete representations* of the same *abstract / conceptual type*, by capturing the *represented-as* of layered data formats in the structure of type-terms.
+Formally, we introduce a new type constructor, called the *ladder type*, written `T1 ~ T2`, where `T1` and `T2` are types.
+The type-term `T1 ~ T2` then expresses the abstract type of `T1` being represented in terms of the concrete type `T2`, which can be read by "`T1` represented as `T2`".

-This can be particularly useful in contexts where no standard representational forms exist, e.g. in the unix shell where many different tools & utilities come into contact, each making use of potentially different representational forms, depending on the application domain.

-Trying to introduce a global type system at IPC level would result in naming conflicts: Abstract concepts like 'natural number' do not have any standard representational form, as it is the case with other more contained languages.
-With a simple type name like this it is not clear which of the many equivalent representations is required, e.g. for an *integer number* variations over radices, endianness, digit encoding etc. exist.

-Usually, many layers of abstraction are built ontop of each other, where higher-level data types are encoded into lower-level data types, forming a chain of embeddings from concept to `rock bottom' of byte streams.

 #### Example